FRAUD RESOURCE CENTER

 - Delivery scams: As holiday packages crisscross the country, scammers send out phishing emails disguised as UPS, FedEx or U.S. Postal Service notifications of incoming or missed deliveries.
 Links lead to phony sign-in pages asking for personal information, or to sites infested with malware.

-- Travel scams: Despite the pandemic, nearly 2 in 5 Americans plan to travel during the holidays in 2020, a survey by mobile-booking app maker Hopper found.
+- Travel scams: Despite the pandemic, 46 percent of U.S. adults plan to travel during the holidays in 2021, a SurveyMonkey poll found.
 Spoof booking sites and email offers proliferate, with travel deals that look too good to be true and probably are.

 - Letter from Santa scams: A custom letter from the jolly old elf makes a holiday treat for the little ones on your list, and many legitimate businesses offer them.
 But so do many scammers looking to scavenge personal information about you or, worse, your kids or grandkids, who may not learn until many years later that their identity was stolen and their credit compromised.